What does a nerve look like?

 Does MRI show nerve damage?

-An MRI is a non-invasive, painless test that uses a powerful magnetic field and pulses of high-frequency sound waves to produce detailed images of the body’s internal structures, including organs, bones and soft tissues (e.g., blood vessels, ligaments, muscles, and nerves).
+An MRI is a non-invasive, painless test that uses a powerful magnetic field and pulses of high-frequency radio waves to produce detailed images of the body’s internal structures, including organs, bones and soft tissues (e.g., blood vessels, ligaments, muscles, and nerves).
 For diagnosing nerve damage, MRI scan images provide a clear visualisation of the problem.
 So yes, an MRI will show nerve damage.

 MRI’s multiple views from different angles allow the easy detection of any displacement or protrusions putting pressure on a nerve, or anomalies in the area where the nerve exits the spine (foramen).